With the exception of

 partitioned table is “re-partitioned” using the

 algorithm.
 In other words, a new partitioned table is created with

 the new partitioning scheme.
-The newly created table will include
+The newly created table includes any

-TABLE statement and the table data will be copied into
+statement and the table data is copied into the new table

-If you do not change the table's partitioning using
+If you do not change the table partitioning using

 ALTER TABLE partitioning clauses or